LaMonte Wade Jr Player Props: Giants vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks 26th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Nationals' 4.53 team ERA ranks 18th across all MLB pitching staffs.
+- The Nationals have the 17th-ranked team ERA among all MLB pitching staffs (4.40).

-- The Nationals rank 16th in baseball in home runs given up (40 total, 1.2 per game).
+- Nationals pitchers combine to surrender 42 total home runs at a rate of 1.2 per game (to rank 14th in baseball).

-- The Nationals will look to Irvin (0-0) in his second start this season.
+- The Nationals will send Gray (2-5) to make his eighth start of the season.
+He is 2-5 with a 3.03 ERA and 37 strikeouts in 38 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.